bartongroup/slivka/README.rst

 - SQLAlchemy (1.0.13)
 - Werkzeug (0.11.10)

-It's recommended to install PyBioAS inside a virtual environment.
+It's recommended to install Slivka inside a virtual environment.
 Get virtualenv with ``pip install virtualenv`` (on some Linux distributions you may need to install ``apt-get install python-virtualenv``).
 Run ``virtualenv env``, wait for it to create a new environment in ``env``